You know why I love you guys? Because I think most of you are budget-conscious too.

 - Unsubscribe to all the store emails.
 You know how you have no plans to buy anything and then suddenly you get an email with a 50% off sale and suddenly you’ve spent $75 when you didn’t actually need anything?
 Yeah, me neither.
 I have all my store emails filtered by Gmail so they never come through my inbox, but if I am buying something, I can do a quick search and see if there are any trashed emails with coupons or other discounts.
 But I don’t want 15 daily nudges to buy something.

 - Buy used or refurbished.
 The first time I remember buying something refurbished was my original Apple laptop.
-Bart bought it for me for Valentine's Day after we got married and I think it was about 40% off the original price.
+Bart bought it for me for Valentine’s Day after we got married and I think it was about 40% off the original price.
 That baby lasted me FOREVER.
-We've bought two very excellent sets of washers and dryers off of Craigslist (and then sold them for the same price we bought them at several years later).
+We’ve bought two very excellent sets of washers and dryers off of Craigslist (and then sold them for the same price we bought them at several years later).
 I like buying nicer clothing from reputable second-hand stores like ThredUp, especially because you can usually get a good sign-up incentive, like $20 off your first order.
-And Gazelle sells certified refurbished phones and tablets (including the latest iPhones and iPads), plus you can trade in your old ones for cash.
-Whether you're in the market for an upgrade or need to replace a damaged phone, it's a great way to save yourself a ton of money and avoid locking yourself into a new contract.
-When there's something I really want, like an iPhone, I still want a way to get a discount on it without sacrificing usability.
+Not buying new is such a simple way to save money.

 - Buy things with a decent return policy.
 I basically don’t buy anything that I can’t return.
 How many times have you loved something in the dressing room and then put it on the next morning in your home and wondered if it got mysteriously switched in the night because it is now totally unflattering?
 I’d rather pay a little more and know that if I’m unhappy, I can easily take it back and get a refund.
 Even though I love a good deal, my personal rule is to never buy anything on final clearance that can’t be returned or exchanged.
 Too easy to have a bunch of ill-fitting cheap things filling your house and closet.